SemBench: A Benchmark for Semantic Query Processing Engines: Benchmark Scenarios

-This scenario simulates a multi-modal hospital Electronic Health Records (EHR) system to assist healthcare professionals with investigating disease presence and co-occurrence through diverse data modalities.
-We construct five interconnected tables based on four publicly available, anonymized datasets from Kaggle~\cite{SkinCancerKaggle, Tschandl2018HAM10000, XrayLungData, Barmansymptoms} and Mendeley~\cite{fraiwan2021audio, fraiwan2021audiodata}:
+This scenario simulates a multi-modal car damage system to assist manufacturers and insurance companies with investigating damage presence and co-occurrence through diverse data modalities.
+We construct four interconnected tables based on four publicly available, anonymized datasets from Kaggle~\cite{hendrichs_cullen_2023, Krause_2013_ICCV_Workshops, kaggle_car_dignostics, cavazos_nhtsa_complaints}:

-The medical scenario contains all four modalities covered in our benchmark (tables, text, images and audio).
-In particular, it integrates tabular patient data with diverse diagnostic modalities: first-person symptom descriptions (text), human lung sound recordings (audio), chest X-rays (imaging), and skin mole mapping (dermatological imaging).
-Each patient may have zero to multiple diagnoses, while diagnostic data can indicate either pathological conditions or healthy states.
-Patients can be subject to zero or multiple diseases.
-When feasible, diseases are represented across compatible modalities, e.g., a pneumonia patient may have both abnormal chest X-rays and pathological lung sounds.
-Alternatively, patients may have multiple distinct conditions.
+The cars scenario spans all four modalities available in our benchmark (tables, text, images, and audio).
+It combines synthetic tabular vehicle records with complementary real-world multi-modal data: first-person problem descriptions (text), diagnostic recordings (audio), and images of intact and damaged cars.
+A given car may exhibit zero, one, or multiple issues.
+Multi-modal inputs can, therefore, reflect either damage or a normal state.
+When possible, the same damage is represented across compatible modalities, e.g., a car with brake damage may include both abnormal brake sounds in the diagnostic audio and visible brake-related damage in images.
+Cars may also present distinct damages across modalities, e.g., a dent visible in images and an airbag deployment mentioned in text.

-To construct the data for the scenario, we synthesize patient data and randomly assign conditions to patients, adhering to specific rules for disease co-occurrence.
-For evaluation, we utilize the original labels from the source datasets as the ground truth (which are not exposed to the evaluated system).
-We want to stress that the purpose of this scenario is to evaluate the performance of semantic query processing systems, and that no medical insights can or should be derived from this dataset.
+To construct the tabular component, we synthesize non-visual vehicle attributes and randomly assign damages under a set of co-occurrence constraints.
+For each car, we sample a manufacturer year (2000–2025), mileage (0–200k), fuel type (e.g., gasoline, hybrid, electric), transmission (automatic, manual, CVT), and a country from a broad list.
+We then generate identifiers and registration metadata, including a 17-character alphanumeric VIN and a registration date.
+License plates are produced using country-specific format templates, including localized character sets where applicable.
+Finally, we assign the number of previous owners using a weighted probabilistic model that increases the expected owner count for older and higher-mileage vehicles.
+For the non-tabular modalities, we utilize existing real-world datasets.
+During evaluation, we treat the original labels from these source datasets as ground truth that is not exposed to the evaluated system.

-\begin{example} The following query determines all sick patients.
+\begin{example} The following query determines all damaged cars.

 \end{example}